 - Losing medical records

-- Failure to check the credentials of independent contractors such as attending physicians
+- Failure to check the credentials of independent contractors such as attending physicians, anesthesiologists, and surgeons

 - Poor training or supervision policies and procedures